 4D Cardiology Visualization and Analytics (CAVA) Laboratory

-The mission of the Phoenix Children’s Heart Center 4D Cardiology Visualization and Analytics (CAVA) Laboratory is to advance pediatric medicine through:
+The mission of the Phoenix Children’s Center for Heart Care 4D Cardiology Visualization and Analytics (CAVA) Laboratory is to advance pediatric medicine through:

 - The development of novel tools and methods to guide clinical decision making

 - The quantification of pathological advancement with the goal to understand, predict and then identify clinical milestones

 The lab achieves its mission by bringing in engineering, computer science and machine learning concepts to both clinical problems and to clinical research questions in pediatric medicine.
 The technical specializations of the lab are in clinical signal processing, image processing and anatomical shape analysis.
 Although the focuses of the lab are in the areas of pediatric cardiology and related areas within radiology, the technical and engineering skills of the lab do not isolate it specifically to these focus areas.

 - Heart Transplant: Developed a virtual fit assessment tool to help improve donor-to-recipient organ-size matching.
 This work was the body of the Primary Investigator’s PhD dissertation.
 This work is now pushing how physicians think about donor size matches.